apache/spark/docs/sql-performance-tuning.md

 - **Data source**: Statistics that Spark reads directly from the underlying data source, like the counts and min/max values in the metadata of Parquet files.
 These statistics are maintained by the underlying data source.
 - **Catalog**: Statistics that Spark reads from the catalog, like the Hive Metastore.
 These statistics are collected or updated whenever you run [`ANALYZE TABLE`](sql-ref-syntax-aux-analyze-table.html).
-- **Runtime**: Statistics that Spark computes itself at runtime as a job is running.
+- **Runtime**: Statistics that Spark computes itself as a query is running.
+This is part of the [adaptive query execution framework](#adaptive-query-execution).

 Missing or inaccurate statistics will hinder Spark's ability to select an optimal plan, and may lead to poor query performance.
-It's helpful then to inspect the statistics available to Spark and the estimates it makes during query planning.
+It's helpful then to inspect the statistics available to Spark and the estimates it makes during query planning and execution.

 - **Data object statistics**: You can inspect the statistics on a table or column with [`DESCRIBE EXTENDED`](sql-ref-syntax-aux-describe-table.html).
 - **Query plan estimates**: You can inspect Spark's cost estimates in the optimized query plan via [`EXPLAIN COST`](sql-ref-syntax-qry-explain.html) or `DataFrame.explain(mode="cost")`.
+- **Runtime statistics**: You can inspect these statistics in the [SQL UI](web-ui.html#sql-tab) under the "Details" section as a query is running.
+Look for `Statistics(..., isRuntime=true)` in the plan.

 ## Optimizing the Join Strategy